✨Simple. Homemade. Family Approved✨

 SERVING IDEAS & TOPPING SUGGESTIONS

 Classic Combo: Vanilla ice cream melting into the warm apples.
-Sophie calls it “apple soup” and means it as the highest compliment.

 Fancy Pants: Whipped cream + caramel sauce drizzle + a sprinkle of cinnamon.
 Perfect for when guests come over.

 Breakfast Leftovers (No Judgment!): With a dollop of Greek yogurt.
-Noah had this for breakfast three days last week.

 Holiday Special: Serve with cinnamon ice cream and toasted pecans.
 Your Thanksgiving guests will think you spent hours on this.